 There are two common types of graffiti.
 The first type is gang associated, and is a method for communicating a gang's claim on a particular area.
 The second type of graffiti is associated with tagging crews, individuals who view their "tags" as individual expressions of artwork.
 Both types are illegal and degrade the quality of life for our City.

 - If the graffiti is on a public right-of-way

 Our Graffiti Abatement crew will respond to remove the graffiti.
 We use a variety of techniques and approaches, included power washing, chemical removal and paint-over to abate graffiti.

-The property owner is primarily responsible for abating graffiti on their property.
-The City can and will abate graffiti on private property.
-In order to do this, we must first secure the written permission of the property owner to perform this work.
-The City uses either tan or gray colors only, no color matching is performed.
-Once the graffiti has been abated, the City will then bill the property owner for the labor and paint.
-Unpaid invoices may be placed as a lien against the property.
+The property owner is responsible for abating graffiti on their private property.
+The City uses a private contractor to abate graffiti, this contractor can and will abate graffiti on private property at the owner’s expense upon request.
+In order to proceed, written permission from the property owner must be acquired.
+Contractor uses either tan or gray colors only, no color matching performed.
+Once the graffiti has been abated, the private contractor will invoice the property owner for the labor and paint costs.

 What to Do If You See Someone Tagging

 Got an iPhone or iPad?
 Help us track graffiti in the city with

 this free app.

 First, do not confront them.
 Taggers may be armed and there have been instances in other communities where citizens who confronted a tagger were killed as a result.
 Instead, you should immediately contact the Perris Police Department (800-950-2444) to report this, but only if you see someone actively tagging property.

 The Perris Police Department has an active graffiti investigation unit that will investigate all reports of graffiti and will seek to apprehend and prosecute taggers.
 Be prepared to give as much information as you can, including: